Course DP-600: Microsoft Fabric Analytics Engineer

 Scala

-Scala is not a "Java-based scripting language".
-It's a statically-typed compiled object-oriented programming language that uses the Java VM.
+I don't think I am being picky when I say that Scala is not a "Java-based scripting language".
+It's a statically-typed, compiled, object-oriented programming language that targets the Java VM.

 "In practice, most data engineering and analytics workloads are accomplished using a combination of PySpark and Spark SQL." [citation required]